ssbsukirat/medicine/Neurology/Seizure.md

 - Topiramate
 	- both focal and generalized seizures
 	- significant psychomotor slowing and other cognitive problems
-	- risk for the devel- opment of glaucoma or renal stones
+	- risk for the development of glaucoma or renal stones
+- Valproate
+	- effective alternative for some patients with focal seizures, especially when the seizures generalize
+	- Laboratory testing is required to monitor toxicity because valproic acid can rarely cause reversible bone marrow suppression and hepatotoxicity
+	- avoided in patients with preexisting bone marrow or liver disease
+	- hyperandrogenism, that may affect fertility and teratogenesis (e.g., neural tube defects

 #### Drug Selection for Generalized Seizures
 - **Initial Choices**: Lamotrigine, valproic acid, levetiracetam.